 Our Smirnoff Choose Love design, for example, was shared on Instagram and Twitter.
 A lot.
 But for us, the positive, inclusive message that was delivered by our clients, who replaced the Smirnoff 21 design with these bold, provocative and celebratory bottles in all Tesco stores during Pride 2017, was far more important than how much it was shared on social media.
 That said, there was a positive impact on sales, and it also helped us become joint Design Agency of the Year at FAB Awards.

-I must admit, I was left scratching my head at The Archaeologist that was awarded at Cannes this year.
+I was left scratching my head at The Archaeologist that was awarded at Cannes this year.
 This was the €1,000 bottle of gin that is made from steeping the spirit with old Harley Davidson engine parts.
 The film they made to tell the story was incredibly well made, and the bizarreness of the product no doubt caused a storm on social media.
-But I’m not convinced that the actual design stood up against other design projects in the category.
-And after all of that, did anyone actually buy it?
+But I'm not convinced that the actual design stood up against other design projects in the category.
+And after all of that, did anyone buy it?

-At the other end of the spectrum, Studio Sutherland’s award-winning work for Start-Rite does a really good job at what it’s supposed to do - a contemporary refresh of a heritage shoe brand; bold, unique and emotionally engaging.
-It’s easy to see the idea of the serifs on the lettering as just a witty visual idea.
+At the other end of the spectrum, Studio Sutherland's award-winning work for Start-Rite does an excellent job at what it's supposed to do - a contemporary refresh of a heritage shoe brand; bold, unique and emotionally engaging.
+It's easy to see the idea of the serifs on the lettering as just a witty visual idea.